ssundeep17/sundeep-web-ui-puzzle/CODE_REVIEW.md

-TASK 1:
+TASK :1

-Default installation of all packages results in import failure, even with absolute path for @tmo/shared/models.
+- When we do a default install of all the packages we are unable to import even if we give absolute path for @tmo/shared/models
-Fixed: Exception handling was missing in the getReadingList API.
-Fixed: Exception handling was missing in the addToReadingList API.
-Fixed: Exception handling was missing in the removeFromReadingList API.
-There are several instances of missing types.
+- Exceptions were not handled for the get ReadingList API (fixed)
+- Exceptions were not handled for the addToReadingList API  (fixed)
+- Exceptions were not handled for the removeFromReadingList API  (fixed)
+- Missing types in multiple places.
-Avoid using symbols in folder names (example: _+_state).
+- Don't use symbols for folder names (_+_state)
-Ensure the use of descriptive variable names (refer to book-search.component.html, reading-list.component.html).
+- Always use proper variable names. (book-search.component.html, reading-list.component.html)

-Lighthouse Issues:
+Lighthouse issues:

-Fixed: Buttons lacked an accessible name.
-Fixed: Insufficient contrast ratio between background and foreground colors.
-Manually Fixed Accessibility Issues:
+Buttons do not have an accessible name  ;  (fixed) Background and foreground colors do not have a sufficient contrast ratio.  ;  (fixed)

+Manual Accesibility fixed issues:
-Improved accessibility for the book card in book-search.component.html.
+- Add accesibility for book card in book-search.component.html
-Enhanced accessibility for the "Want to Read" button.
+- Add accesibility for "Want to Read" button.
-Improved accessibility for the close button in the My Reading List Drawer.
+- Add accesibility for close button in My Reading List Drawer